daniel-kun/kubedev/README.md

 *NOT IMPLEMENTED, YET*

 Creates a helm-chart (with Deployment/DaemonSet/CronJob and optionally Services), Tiltfile and .gitlab-ci.yml from the definitions in ./kubedev.json.
 If ./kubedev.json does not exist, instructions are printed (referencing the "kubedev init" command).

-In contrast to the `kubedev mk …`-commands, it does not print the files to stdout, but writes them directly, if they do not exist.
-Otherwise, a warning is printed for each file and the existing file is not modified.

 ## kubedev generate helm-chart \<template\>